Next article from the MySQL 5.7 Performance stories, now about OLTP_RW

 Test Scenario :

-- let's focus then on x8-tables OLTP_RW Sysbench test workload, each table of 1M
+let's focus then on x8-tables OLTP_RW Sysbench test workload, each

 -